Carpet Care Tips

-Carpet cleaning is just like exercise.
-If you get into a routine and keep it up, you will see great results and feel better for it.
+Carpet care is just like exercise.
+If you get into a carpet care routine and keep it up, you will see great results and feel better for it.
 Understanding the right way to clean carpet will help you save time by doing it correctly the first time with products that do the job right from the start.
 Not only will Seal of Approval cleaning products help keep your carpet looking great, they can also help meet the warranty requirements of the carpet manufacturer.
 Below are three simple steps to keeping your carpet clean and looking great.

 - Vacuum at the right frequency with a CRI-approved vacuum.

 - Clean spots and spills quickly with products that do not damage the carpet or cause it to resoil more quickly.

 - Professionally deep clean your carpets at least every 12 to 18 months to remove embedded dirt and grime.
 For premium cleaning benefits, ask about our 6-month cleaning programs.

 Stop Dirt at the Door